TouK/nussknacker/docs/MigrationGuide.md

 * [#2280](https://github.com/TouK/nussknacker/pull/2280) Added optional `defaultValue` field to `Parameter`.
 In `GenericNodeTransformation` can be set to `None` - values will be determined automatically.
 * [#2289](https://github.com/TouK/nussknacker/pull/2289) Savepoint path in `/api/adminProcessManagement/deploy` endpoint is passed as a `savepointPath` parameter instead of path segment.
 * [#2293](https://github.com/TouK/nussknacker/pull/2293) Enhancement: change `nodeCategoryMapping` configuration to `componentsGroupMapping`
+* [#2304](https://github.com/TouK/nussknacker/pull/2304) Upgrade to Flink 1.14.
+Pay attention to Flink dependencies - in some (e.g. runtime) there is no longer scala version.

 ## In version 1.0.0

 * [#1439](https://github.com/TouK/nussknacker/pull/1439) [#2090](https://github.com/TouK/nussknacker/pull/2090) Upgrade do Flink 1.13.